 Serving hot meals one night a week, may not seem very important or may not make a great impact when compared to the greater picture of charitable service, but the people who come appreciate and look forward to that night.

 Granted, there are some who may complain about whatever, but those type of people usually have deeper issues.

 Everyone is welcome without cost.
 Not everyone who comes to the center is homeless but some are.
-We try when there is food left over, to accommodate some by giving them a take home plate of food.
-They are thankful.
+We try when there is food left over, to accommodate some by giving them a take home plates of food.
+They are thankful and so am I.

 Stories From the People We Serve

-She went on to explain the reason she has the cart with her all the time.
-The current owners of the apartment want to raise her rent to market rates, so since they cannot raise her rent unde this program……they have been doing underhanded things to her to force her out, she alleged.
+She went on to explain the reason she has the cart with her all the time is because the current owners of the apartment want to raise her rent to market rates, so since they cannot raise her rent under this program……they have been doing underhanded things to her to force her out, she alleged.
 Things like entering her place while she’s away and taking items from her apartment.

 Therefore, she keeps her most valuable items with her.
 I didn’t mention all the other hell she was going through because it seems so bizarre.
 She seems to be a very intelligent lady with her thinking facilities in tack, so I suppose she was not just being paranoid.

 A young man visits the center consistently for his hot meal, or at least I thought he was young.
 He turned out to be much older than he looked.
 He lives in a shelter and his mode of transportation is his bicycle.

 His sad story was that someone stole his bike.
 He sorely needed his bike.
 He said his bike allowed him to travel to see his grand kids.
 While I was sad for him about his bike, I couldn’t help being surprised that he was old enough to have grand kids.